 First year can be a hit or a miss when it comes to academics.
 But, if you need one more incentive to study hard, remember that it could lead to extra funding.
 A variety of merit-based scholarships reward students who excel in academics.

-- The Trek Excellence Scholarship is awarded to students in the top 5-10% of their class.
+- The Trek Excellence Scholarship is awarded to students in the top 5-10% of their undergraduate year, faculty, and school.
 Students are automatically considered solely based on their percentage in the top 24 credits of the year—no application is required.

 Pro tip: To be eligible for most scholarships, make sure you're registered in at least 24 credits in the upcoming year.